The Scoop On Smoking from ACSH: what every teen should know about tobacco

 If you have a friend or relative who would like to stop smoking, you might want to suggest that the person make a doctor's appointment to talk about quitting.
 People often don't think of going to their doctors for advice in this situation, perhaps because they don't consider smoking to be a medical problem, but doctors are actually a very useful resource.
 They usually know about organized stop-smoking programs in the community, and they can prescribe medicines that can help a person quit smoking successfully.

-Counseling and medication -- especially if they're used together -- can increase the likelihood that a smoker will be able to quit permanently.
+Counselling and medication -- especially if they're used together -- can increase the likelihood that a smoker will be able to quit permanently.
 However, even with these types of help, quitting smoking is difficult.
 Everyone who has ever quit smoking will tell you that quitting is one of the toughest things they have ever done.
 The best way to avoid facing this tough problem, of course, is never to start smoking to begin with.

 Stopping smoking is one of the most important and most challenging lifestyle changes an individual can make.
 Considering the many health, social, and economic benefits of quitting it is in the smoker's best interest to quit.
 More than 45 million Americans have liberated themselves from smoking, so it is possible to quit -- and quit for good.